textninja/textninja.github.io/posts/2021-01-04-build-simple-jekyll-blog.md

-I ran out of time to do anything visually or technologically impressive (is something you can learn and do in a day ever that way?), but here's what I did
+I ran out of time to do anything visually or technologically impressive (is something you can learn and do in a day ever that way?), but here's what I did manage to do:
-manage:

-1. Jekyll is running locally
+1. Got Jekyll running locally
-2. Jekyll is running on GitHub pages
+2. Got Jekyll running on GitHub pages
-3. The contents of a file in a **_data** folder are included in a template
+3. Included the contents of a file in a **_data** folder in a nav template
-4. I created two different layouts:
+4. Created two different layouts:
    - bare layout, which includes nothing
    - basic layout, which includes a header and a footer with navigation
-5. Neither of the above layouts were styled, but I did load some scss, which Jekyll processes for me automatically.
+5. Neither of the above layouts were styled, but I did load some scss, which Jekyll processed for me automatically.

 Besides that, I was just faffing about, really.
 I probably ought to have made the challenge success criteria more concrete, and probably scoped down.
 What is the